 The Engineered Mind Podcast - Alex Tamkin on NLP, AI Ethics & PhD Life

 Societal impacts of technology, especially machine learning and large language models

 Scientific communication and breaking down walls between fields

-Outside of research, I organize the Stanford Queer in AI Dinner with Stanford Inclusion in AI
+Outside of research, I organized the Stanford Queer in CS Dinner